 Let me tell you about an indoor "activity".

-Due to our habit of buying more than one book at once, the books kept invading and over flooding the house.
+Due to our habit of buying more than one book at a time, the books kept invading and over flooding the house.

 Eventually, the entropy has reached its maximum limit and we had to find a better solution to store them.

-We still buy more than one book at once, in a near future we might have a deja-vu...
+We still buy more than one book at a time, in a near future we might have a deja-vu...